-A Mallory-Weiss tear occurs in the mucus membrane of the lower part of the esophagus or upper part of the stomach, near where they join.
+A Mallory-Weiss tear occurs in the mucous membrane of the lower part of the esophagus or upper part of the stomach, near where they join.
 The tear may bleed.

 The tear usually heals in a few days without treatment.
 The tear may also be fixed by clips that are put in during an EGD.
 Surgery is rarely needed.
 Drugs that suppress stomach acid (proton pump inhibitors or H2 blockers) may be given, but it is not clear if they are helpful.

-If blood loss has been great, blood transfusions may be needed.
+If blood loss has been large, blood transfusions may be needed.
 In most cases, bleeding stops without treatment within a few hours.

 Repeated bleeding is uncommon and the outcome is most often good.
 Cirrhosis of the liver and problems with blood clotting make future bleeding episodes more likely to occur.